10 Simple Ways To Reinvent Your Leadership For Greater Success

-Reinvent… What does the word really mean?
-Online dictionaries define it this way: “To make major changes or improvements to (something), to present (something) in a different or new way”.
+Reinvent.
+What does the word really mean?
+Online dictionaries define it this way: “To make major changes or improvements to (something); to present (something) in a different or new way.”

-One of my favorite promises that Jesus gives us is found in Revelation 21:5: And He who sits on the throne said, “Behold, I am making all things new.”
+And He who sits on the throne said, “Behold, I am making all things new.”

 1. Become More Joyful